 County Offices, Courts, and the Landfill will all be closed on Monday, May 30, 2016 for the Memorial Day Holiday.
 Critical services at Larimer County are not disrupted by closures.

-The Blue Sky trailhead and Blue Sky Trail are currently open.
-The trails will be evaluated daily and updated.
+The Blue Sky trailhead and Blue Sky trail are OPEN!

 The Blue Sky trailhead often reaches capacity during weekends and holidays.
 We recommend carpooling, coming during non-peak times, and trying out other less-used open spaces.
 Please plan accordingly.
 Thanks!

 For Natural Resources events and activities, check out the Events Calendar!

 Weather conditions can change rapidly at open space areas.
 Dress in layers, carry extra clothing, and be prepared for cold, wet, and stormy weather.

 Mule deer, elk, bobcats, fox, and coyotes are daily residents along the Blue Sky trail.
 Tracks and other indications of wildlife can be seen all around if you just take a close look.
 The best time of day for viewing wildlife is dawn and dusk.
 The Blue Sky trailhead and trail opens at sunrise and closes at sunset.
 Please time your hike or ride appropriately.